agarbuno/distributions/README.md

 variable](https://rdrr.io/r/stats/Normal.html).

-The main objective of this package is to be used in my teaching but I am happy to extend it further to a more general use if needed.
+The main objective of this package is to be used in my teaching but I am happy to extend it further to a more general audience if needed.

 ## Installation